Instructions for Authors

 1. You must log in as an Author (not as a Reviewer).
 Once logged in, go to My Accepted Invitations.
 Hover over Action Links, and select Submit Invited Manuscript.

 2. You will be asked to submit a title.
-Please title your review using the book and your own last name, e.g., Civilization of the Renaissance in Italy, review by Fitzpatrick.
+Please title your review using a short title of the book and your own last name, e.g., Civilization of the Renaissance in Italy, review by Fitzpatrick.

 4. On the next page, upload your review as a Word file, and click next.
 On the next page, click Build PDF.
 Then click the link for Submissions Waiting for Author’s Approval page.